 Lock manufacturers like Schlage, Kwikset, and Medeco offer training on their specific products.
 Some training is free, some costs a few hundred dollars.

 This training matters because customers ask about specific brands.
-Being able to say “I’m certified on Schlage commercial systems” wins jobs.
+Being able to say “I am certified on Schlage commercial systems” wins jobs.

 Continuing Education

 Lock technology changes constantly.
-Electronic locks, smart home systems, biometric access—you need to stay current or you’ll lose business to younger locksmiths who do.
+Electronic locks, smart home systems, and biometric access all evolve quickly.
+You need to stay current or you will lose business to locksmiths who do.

 Attend ALOA conventions, take online courses, and join locksmith forums where pros share new techniques.
 The trade evolves fast.